 Tolerance is a plant’s ability to grow and produce an acceptable yield despite a pest attack.
 Tolerance is typically attributed to plant vigor, regrowth of damaged tissue and a plant’s ability to produce additional stems/branches – factors that enables a plant to avoid, tolerate or recover from damage from inclement weather, pests or herbivores, under conditions that would typically cause a greater amount of injury to other plants of the same species.

-Resistance means that a plant completely immunizes itself from a particular stress.
-This is typically a biotrophic pathogen infection.
-The host has a resistance gene which prevents the proliferation of the pathogen.
-The pathogen typically contains an avirulence gene which triggers plant immunity.
+Resistance means that a plant is immunized from a particular stressor – typically a biotrophic pathogen infection.
+The host (i.e. the plant) has a resistance gene that prevents the proliferation of the pathogen, while a pathogen typically contains an avirulence gene which triggers plant immunity.

-- Induced resistance – this type of resistance is the result of some type of changed condition for the plant, such as an increase in available nutrients or water
+- Induced resistance – resistance stemming from some type of changed condition for the plant, such as an increase in available nutrients or water

-Genetic resistance is resistance related to (you guessed it) plant genetics.
-There are several types of genetic resistance:
+Genetic resistance is resistance related to plant genetics.
+There are several types of genetic resistance.

 - Monogenic – controlled by a single gene which makes it easy to both incorporate and exclude in plant breeding programs

 - Oligogenic – controlled by a few genes

 - Polygenic – controlled by several genes